PimSchoolkateUPC/Deep-Kernel-Learning/papers/README.md

    Feature map: RBF RFF

 3. **Describe how the model is trained**: Stochastic Gradient descent and back propagation.
-   Loss function (Cross entropy - For multiclass and Binary):
-   Regularization term: (L2 regularization)
+   Loss function (Cross entropy - For multiclass and Binary).\n Regularization term: (L2 regularization)\n
-   Cost / Emperical risk / Optimization problem:
+   Cost / Emperical risk / Optimization problem\n

 4. **Paper has been implemented**